filipondios/chip8asm/README.md

 ## Run

-After this, the chip8asm file should have been generated.
-Now you can run binary files containing programs compatible with the CHIP-8 instruction set. with the CHIP-8 instruction set.
-Some sites to obtain ROMs are:
+After compilation, the `chip8asm` executable will be generated.
+You can run CHIP-8 compatible ROMs using this interpreter.
+Some sources for ROMs are:

 - <a href="https://github.com/kripod/chip8-roms">kripod/chip8-roms</a>
 - <a href="https://www.zophar.net/pdroms/chip8.html">pdroms</a>
 - <a href="https://chipo.ber.gp/">chipo</a>
 - <a href="https://johnearnest.github.io/chip8Archive/">johnearnest/chip8Archive</a>

-The chip8asm program takes only one parameter, which is the relative or absolute path to the ROM file you want to run.
-An example command would be:
+To run a ROM, use the following command, where the parameter is the path to the ROM file:

 ```bash
 ./chip8asm ./some-directory/rom.ch8